MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

     exit
     ```

-1. Deploy the WIM image to the W: drive created in the previous step.
-From the WinPE command prompt:
+1. From the WinPE command prompt, deploy the WIM image to the W: drive created in the previous step:

     ```cmd
     Dism /Apply-Image /ImageFile:D:\WindowsIoTEnterprise.wim /ApplyDir:W:\ /Index:1
     ```

-1. Configure the default BCD on the system, which is a required step as the disk was freshly partitioned and formatted.
-From the WinPE Command Prompt:
+1. From the WinPE Command Prompt, configure the default BCD on the system, which is a required step as the disk was freshly partitioned and formatted:

     ```cmd
     W:\Windows\System32\bcdboot W:\Windows /s S: